Stanislavski's system: Method of Physical Action

-Stanislavski further elaborated his system with a more physically grounded rehearsal process that came to be known as the "Method of Physical Action".
-The term itself was only applied to this rehearsal process after Stanislavski's death.
-Benedetti indicates that though Stanislavski had developed it since 1916, he first explored it practically in the early 1930s.
+Stanislavski further elaborated his system with a more physically grounded rehearsal process that came to be known after his death as the "Method of Physical Action".
+Stanislavski had developed it since 1916, he first explored it practically in the early 1930s.
 The roots of the Method of Physical Action stretch back to Stanislavski's earliest work as a director (in which he focused consistently on a play's action) and the techniques he explored with Vsevolod Meyerhold and later with the First Studio of the MAT before the First World War (such as the experiments with improvisation and the practice of anatomising scripts in terms of bits and tasks).

 Benedetti emphasises the continuity of the Method of Physical Action with Stanislavski's earlier approaches; Whyman argues that "there is no justification in Stanislavsky's [sic] writings for the assertion that the method of physical actions represents a rejection of his previous work".
 Stanislavski first explored the approach practically in his rehearsals for Three Sisters and Carmen in 1934 and Molière in 1935.

 Minimising at-the-table discussions, he now encouraged an "active analysis", in which the sequence of dramatic situations are improvised.
 "The best analysis of a play", Stanislavski argued, "is to take action in the given circumstances."
 He continues:

 For in the process of action the actor gradually obtains the mastery over the inner incentives of the actions of the character he is representing, evoking in himself the emotions and thoughts which resulted in those actions.
 In such a case, an actor not only understands his part, but also feels it, and that is the most important thing in creative work on the stage.